 Proper estate planning is imperative when you have a beneficiary who gets certain government benefits (like Medicaid or Supplemental Security Income) because of a disability.

 Those benefits have strict eligibility requirements, with both an income and financial resource limit to qualify.
 To qualify in Georgia, a person can have no more than $2,000 of countable resources.
 If that person has or acquires more than this limit, their government benefits will be reduced, suspended, or canceled.

-For more information about Georgia special needs trusts, speak with an experienced Atlanta estate planning attorney today by calling 678-784-4150.
+Every situation is unique, and we tailor our services to best suit our clients’ needs.
+For more information about Georgia special needs trusts, speak with an experienced Atlanta estate planning attorney at our office today.